 Attending PGC was the best decision I’ve made in my career.
-Coaches want players to be leaders, to talk more, to take responsibility, and to make good decisions on the court, but they don’t teach us how.
+Coaches want players to be leaders, to talk more, and to make good decisions on the court, but they don’t teach us how.
 At PGC, I learned how!

 answers to frequently asked questions

+Yes.
 We teach the game, not a group of skills specific to one position.
-While a good point guard must know the game, talented players who play intelligently are always more valuable, no matter what position they play.

 Any player will benefit from any PGC camp—regardless of their position—as long as they are truly eager to learn the game.